tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 * Displays the location of one or more tracker entities
 * Grabs all defined zones from Home Assistant and draws them with the corresponding radius on the map
 * If an entity picture is defined for a device tracker, the image is used, if not, the standard google maps icon is used.
+* Zoom and scroll just like any google maps
+* If your device tracker moves, the map will update the location

 To use the widget, you need to:
 1. Copy the basegooglemaps folder to your custom_widget folder